The mongosync binary is the primary process used in

 invalid index options on the destination.

-commits before cutting over from the source to the
+from the source to destination cluster during the sync, and also

 Temporary Changes to Collection Characteristics